How Effective Is Lateral Ear Canal Resection In Dogs?

-Veterinarians recommend lateral ear canal resection surgery when dogs suffer from a chronic infection developed on the outer ear.
+Veterinarians recommend lateral ear canal resection surgery when pets suffer from a chronic infection developed on the outer ear.
 More importantly, such surgeries are performed when simple treatments and medications fail to treat such conditions.
 During this surgical procedure, surgeons remove one side of the external ear canal.
-Which eventually improves the drainage and ventilation.
-According to the experts, dogs with long ears are more prone to otitis externa.
+Which eventually improves drainage and ventilation.
+According to experts, dogs with long ears are more prone to otitis externa.
 But they can benefit from this procedure if the ear canal is sufficiently open and the ear's structure is undamaged.

 However, in case of permanent damage to the ear canal, later ear canal resection may not be enough to address the problem.
 In addition to this, this procedure doesn’t guarantee the complete elimination of future ear infections.
 But it can make the infection less common and treatable.